 2002 – 2016

-The black background that marred the image was removed from the logo.
+The black background that marred the logo was removed.
 Instead, a green backing was added, repeating the contours of the letters.
 The color increased the emphasis on naturalness.

-The visual sign has been used for a long time and was only changed to the new design of 2016 when the outlet was renovated.
+The visual sign has long been used and was only changed to the 2016 design when the outlet was renovated.
 Therefore, even in 2021, you could see the emblem on the signs.

 2015 – 2016

-An interim logo, which only lasted a year, was proposed to infuse a new flavor and to keep up with the competition.
+An interim logo, which lasted only a year, was proposed to add a new flavor and keep up with the competition.
 The design agency BBDO Worldwide worked on it.
 The variation was designed for a new slogan communicating cooking “based on fresh” ingredients.
 The all-green delicate color represented this freshness and youthfulness.
 He said, “Despite its venerable age, the company is keeping up with the times, making changes in its work and menu.
 That’s why it stays forever young.”

 2016 – today

 The company’s sales began to decline.
-Therefore it was decided to revise the visual identity and make it more modern, counting on young customers.
-To work on the interior of the café, the American design firm FRCH, which created creations for Hilton hotels, Tiffany jewelry company, and Liverpool department stores, were invited.
+Therefore, it was decided to revise the visual identity to make it more modern and better cater to young customers.
+To work on the café’s interior, the American design firm FRCH, which has created designs for Hilton Hotels, Tiffany & Co., and Liverpool department stores, was invited.
 Turner Duckworth agency worked on the logo.

 The designers retained the historical identity and brought freshness to the familiar mark.
 They took the backing off the image, which symbolized openness and simplicity.
 They made the letters smooth and harmonious in size, showing consistency and loyalty to the company values.
-The first half of the “Sub” turned yellow, showing that the company cared about consumers’ well-being and good humor.
-The “way” part turned green as a natural nutrition and growth symbol.
+The first half of the “Sub” turned yellow, showing the company cared about consumers’ well-being and good humor.
+The “way” part turned green, serving as a natural symbol of nutrition and growth.

-The arrows were given a clear direction and smooth-cranked curves.
-They seem to say: the company, leaving the past behind, chooses the way forward.
-It is also a symbol of the choices the firm offers its customers.
+The arrows were given a clear direction and smooth, curved paths.
+They seem to say that the company, leaving the past behind, chooses the way forward.
+They are also a symbol of the choices the firm offers its customers.

-When the letters were removed and the arrows connected, the letter S appeared, which was used for the short sign.
+When the letters were removed and the arrows connected, the letter S appeared, used for the short sign.

 Font and Colors